sierisimo/publications/TalkDSLWithKotlin/README-en.md

 ## What is a DSL

-A DSL Is one way to wrap common operations that you do or a group of people do frequently.
+A DSL is one way to wrap common operations that you do or a group of people do frequently.

-For example you go Every day for coffee and you order the same usually (double espresso with ice in my case), this means you have this common operation that your barista and you already know.
+For example you go every day for coffee and you order the same (double espresso with ice in my case), this means you have this common operation that your barista and you already know.
 So eventually instead of going explicitly saying: "Hey Jhoon, give me double espresso with ice" you simply say: "Hey Jhoon, I'll take the usual".
 Jhoon and you already know that the usual is a _double espresso with ice_ so you can skip some details and make it easy for both of you to order.

-Another example is ordering some sandwiches in Mexico, instead of asking for: "One with ham, cheese and sausage" you just ask for a "Spanish sandwich".
+Another example is ordering sandwiches in Mexico, instead of asking for: "One with ham, cheese and sausage" you just ask for a "Spanish sandwich".
 Yes, probably the first time you see this it will seem weird to you, but the thing is that is a simpler way for the sandwich place to know what you want to order.
 They already have a whole menu based on countries and what ingredients they contain.
-But maybe you want your sandwich without onions, that's fair some people don't like onions (I personally love them) so you wan say: "A Spanish sandwich without Onions".
+But maybe you want your sandwich without onions, that's fair some people don't like onions (I personally love them) so you will say: "A Spanish sandwich without Onions".
 This means that even when the recipe is already defined you can customize part of it.

-A DSL is just that, some local way to define something.
+A DSL is just that, some local way to define (or execute) something.
 In our examples, a meal order.
 In other cases is a configuration, a build definition, a way to create a JSON, a network call, an asynchronous job, etc.

 DSL makes easier define common operations or complex operations using a locally defined language… actually… DSL means that: _Domain-Specific Language_.
 So… requesting food to your sandwiches place?
 That's _Domain-Specific_! as the names only apply to sandwiches places, if you order the same at a pasta restaurant they probably don't get it.